 Note: QuickTime 7 is also built into earlier versions of Mac OS X. However, audio recording was a paid feature of QuickTime Pro.

-Option 2: For power users.
+Audacity: For power users.

+How about a free app for recording as well as editing sound?
 You can also try the free and open source Audacity sound recorder.
 It is a powerful recorder, editor, and converter.
 You can find a version that is backwards compatible with macs running much older versions of OS X. It has a steeper learning curve than QuickTime’s audio recording feature, but it is far more powerful and better suited for longer recordings where editing is needed.

-You may refer to Audacity’s documentation for an explanation of it’s advanced features.
+Refer to Audacity’s documentation for an explanation of it’s advanced features.